 The Renewable Heat Premium Payment (RHPP) householder voucher scheme closed on 31 March 2014.

 Householders will be able to apply for the domestic Renewable Heat Incentive scheme when it launches shortly.

 The RHPP scheme made one-off payments to householders to help them buy renewable heating technologies – solar thermal panels, heat pumps and biomass boilers.

 The scheme ran from August 2011 until 31 March 2014

 Social Landlord competitions

-Following a successful competition last year, we ran two further competitions for registered providers of social housing, where they bid for funds to install renewable heating technologies in their housing stock.
-A budget of £12m has now been allocated for these two competitions which were open to all registered social landlords; this includes local authorities, charities, private companies and partnerships.
+Registered providers of social housing were able to bid for funds to install renewable heating technologies in their housing stock.
+These competitions were open to all registered social landlords; this includes local authorities, charities, private companies and partnerships.

 Eligibility for the RHI householder scheme

-The domestic RHI scheme will be made available to homeowners, private and social landlords, third party owners of heating systems and people who build their own homes.
+The domestic RHI scheme will be made available to homeowners, private and social landlords and their tenants and people who build their own homes.